 Field Notes is a space to innovate with ethnographic writing.
 These more creative and journalistic pieces engage with field research and ought to dwell on the empirics of fieldwork.
 Let this be a space to try out a new ethnographic style, to hone one’s creative writing skills, or publish those indelible bits of field research that just don’t fit anywhere else.
 Submissions should be forthrightly empirical and are expected to have few, if any, citations.
 The word limit for a Field Notes piece is 3,000 words, though shorter submissions are encouraged.

-Given the centrality of observing, seeing, and representing to ethnographic projects, MAT provides a forum for researchers to present a set of up to 10 photographs that critically engages with these issues.
+Given the centrality of observing, seeing, and representing to ethnographic projects, MAT provides a forum for researchers to present a set of up to 10 photographs that critically engage with these issues.
 Submissions should include an accompanying textual comment of under 1,000 words (excluding references) reflecting on how photography shapes the ways in which ethnographic subjects are approached, collaborated with, framed, and presented as objects of research, science, and art.
 Longer pieces that include photos in the text can be submitted to any of the other sections.
 Authors should also bear in mind that less is often more when it comes to the number of images included in photo essays.
-We encourage authors to carefully consider the value of each image before submitting.
+We encourage authors to carefully consider the value of each image before submitting it.
 Please note: images should be between 1800 and 3000 pixels on one side, and must be uploaded through our OJS portal as ‘supplementary files’ during stage four of the submission process.

-Responsible editor: Bridget Bradley
+Responsible editor: Marlee Tichenor

 MAT invites reviews of books, films, podcasts, conferences, and exhibits.
 Reviews should be in essay form and entail a discussion of at least three different reviewed works (which need not all be of the same medium).
 Many Review essays will be commissioned, but we also welcome suggestions and recommendations.
 The word limit for Reviews is 3,000 words.